os-js/manual.os-js.org/src/v3/guide/filesystem/README.md

 An example is the included `system` which uses the APIs provided by the server, which uses the underlying node `fs` module to provide a filesystem via the underlying OS.

-## Mountpoints

-A mountpoint is an object that defines a name, label and which adapter to use.
-You can have several mountpoints using the same adapter, but resolves to different locations.

-An example would be the provided `osjs` mountpoint that resolves to `{root}/dist` (where "root" is the OS.js path) via the `system` adapter.

 ### Adding Adapters

 You can add custom adapters via the VFS service provider: